cheryl-xiang/LOL-Analysis-and-Prediction-Model/README.md

 Furthermore, the I renamed the `win` column, originally called `result` and converted its original binary values of 1 (indicating win) and 0 (indicating lose) to boolean values for clarity.
 In order to preserve consistency, I also converted the `wardsplaced`, `wardscleared`, `visionscore`, `damagetochampions`, `monsterkills` columns, which originally contained whole number floats into integers.

-Within the League of Legend community, the act of removing enemy wards from the map is most often referred to as "clearing wards" rather than "killing wards," so I renamed the `wardskilled` column to `wardscleared` in order to reflect this convention.
+Within the League of Legends community, the act of removing enemy wards from the map is most often referred to as "clearing wards" rather than "killing wards," so I renamed the `wardskilled` column to `wardscleared` in order to reflect this convention.

 The original data set includes rows with team summary statistics for each match.
 I will be looking primarily at individual players statisitics, so these rows are not needed, and were filtered out based on the `position` column which contained the string "team" rather any of the five playable positions for team rows.
 For any analysis that needs to be performed on a team level, team data can be recovered by aggregating the cleaned DataFrame using the `gameid` and `teamid` columns.